logdna/logdna-agent-v2/docs/README.md

 ### Configuring Journald

-If the agent pods have access to journald log files or directories, monitoring can be enabled on them with the `LOGDNA_JOURNALD_PATHS`.
+If the agent pods have access to journald log files or directories, monitoring can be enabled on them with the `LOGDNA_JOURNALD_PATHS` as well as setting `MZ_SYSTEMD_JOURNAL_TAILER` to true, or leaving blank which defaults to true.
 Common values include `/var/log/journal` and `/run/systemd/journal`.
 To specify both, use a comma separated list: `/var/log/journal,/run/systemd/journal`.

 Take a look at enabling journald monitoring for [Kubernetes](KUBERNETES.md#collecting-node-journald-logs) or [OpenShift](OPENSHIFT.md#collecting-node-journald-logs).